AbsaOSS/spark-partition-sizing/README.md

 ## Repartitioning

-The goal of the `DataFrameParitioner` class is to offer new partitioning possibilities and other helping functions.
+The goal of the `DataFramePartitioner` class is to offer new partitioning possibilities and other helping functions.

 ### repartitionsByRecordCount